Reviews You Can Rely On

 With its dual, or tandem, cameras, the Garmin Tandem offers visibility outside and inside your vehicle.
 Both cameras offer a whopping 180° field of view, with little to no distortion.
 This level of visibility on a cab-facing camera is a rare feature that ensures you'll catch everything you may need.
 The camera's quality is no joke, either.
 The exterior cam offers 1440p vision during the day and 720p in the dark, and the interior camera offers 720p vision across the board.
 The voice commands and app make this dash cam easy to use, and the slim body leaves your driving view unobstructed, which is something that most bulky dual-cammed devices do not offer.

-While the app and voice commands are very user-friendly, the interface on the device itself is rather minimal and less intuitive.
-The Tandem is also devoid of a screen.
-Because the device is so small, a screen would be somewhat useless anyway, but it is a feature worth noting, especially for its higher price tag.
+We found the app and voice commands very user-friendly in our tests, but the interface on the device itself is quite minimal and less intuitive.
+The device is also devoid of a screen.
+Those who prefer a better user interface and a screen to go with it should consider the user-friendly Nextbase 622GW.
+Since the Tandem is so small, a screen would be somewhat useless anyway, but it is a feature worth noting, especially for its higher price tag.
 These issues will only burden the user if they do not have a smartphone or would prefer not to use the app.
 Overall, the Tandem is a great option for anyone who needs to record inside and outside their vehicle.
-But if you prefer a model with a better user interface and a screen to go with it, the user-friendly Nextbase 622GW is another model to consider.

 Read more: Garmin Dash Cam Tandem Review